 Ethernet LAN cables can come in two different types – Crossover or Straight through.
-Most modern communications equipment can auto sense which type you are using, but some still need the correct cable.
+Most modern communications equipment can auto sense which type you are using, but some still need the correct cable pinout.
 The following are the pinouts for the RJ45 connectors so you can check which one you have or make up your own.
-It doesn’t matter if you are making up some Cat5e, Cat6 and Cat7 cables the pinout is always the same for Ethernet cables
+It doesn’t matter if you are making up some Cat5e, Cat6 and Cat7 cables the pinout is always the same for Ethernet cables.

 Straight Through LAN Cable Pinout

 Straight through LAN cables are the most common and the pinout is the same if they are Cat5e, Cat6 or Cat 7.
 The different types of cables (category or cat) offer increasingly faster transmit and receive speeds, this is achieved by increasing the wire twists, better shielding, drain wire and increased wire diameter.